وَإِذَا سَمِعُوا 246 المائدة

 ﴾94﴿ Yaaa aiyuhal lazeena aamanoo la yabluwannnakumul laahu bishai'im minas saidi tanaaluhooo aideekum wa rimaahukum liya'lamal laahu mai yakhaafuhoo bilghaib; famani' tadaa ba'da zaalika falahoo 'azaabun aleem

-﴾92﴿ And dobey Allah Almighty and obey the Messenger and avoid the opposite of both, So, if you turn away, then know that Messenger is responsible to convey the revelation in clear terms
+﴾92﴿ And obey Allah and obey the Messenger, and avoid opposing both of them.
+But if you turn away, then know that upon Our Messenger is only the clear delivery (of the message).

 [92] This also pertains to the ruling on wine and gambling, and the emphasis is made in three ways: